Sexual harassment in the hospitality industry, i should have written an article years ago.

 Seek advice from an industry professional in Sexual Harassment

 We Are A Whole New Approach, we are not sexual harassment lawyers but leading workplace advisors who have been representing employees in sexual harassment claims since 2004.
-You have a question or want to know something relating to your workplace or circumstances, give us a call, it cost nothing to call are treated confidentially.
-We are particularly interested in diversity in the workplace issues, any historical sex discrimination or sexual harassment, sexual harassment after hours or outside the workplace.
+If you have a question or want to know something relating to your workplace or circumstances, give us a call, it cost nothing to call are treated confidentially.
+We are particularly interested in diversity in workplace issues, any historical sex discrimination or sexual harassment, and sexual harassment after hours or outside the workplace.
 This seems to have increased dramatically.
 We have an article published, if someone is sexually harassing you, how to tell someone to back off, this may be assistance to you, click here